LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.18.1
+*Released*: 22 January 2020
+* Hide the ViewAction on the omnibox when there are no non-default views
+* Hide the ViewAction on the omnibox when QueryModel.showViewSelector is false

 ### version 0.18.0
 *Released*: 22 January 2020
 * Add optional callback for SampleInsertPanel when data changes to help in detecting dirty state.